 If you are serious about becoming a Catholic you will be attending Mass on a regular basis, OLMC Saturday 5:30pm, Sunday 8:00am, 11:00am.
 St Paul’s Catholic Church, Johnston City - Sunday 915am; St. Joseph’s Marion - Saturday 5pm, Sunday 8am, 11am.
 The homilies (sermons) will be part of your understanding of what the Church believes and teaches.

 Meetings are on Thursday evening at 6:30 PM in Cabrini Hall Holy Family Room.
 Other times/dates or changes will be on the schedule or by phone or e-mail.
-Sessions will be approximately one hour length, drinks and munchies at meetings.
+Sessions will be approximately one hour length.
 Childcare is available, we should be notified of this need ASAP.

 We cannot emphasize too strongly how important regular attendance at the sessions is in giving you the best possible experience to help make your decision to join the Church.
 It also indicates to us that you are serious about your faith Journey.
 If you must miss, your sponsor should be present so he/she can catch you up.